 The last rites of the revered Sikh Guru were carried out by both Hindus and Muslims.
 His shawl was ripped into two halves – one for the Muslim burial and other for Hindu cremation that was performed in Kartarpur’s gurudwara.

 Pain Of Partition

 Even after 72 years of divorcement, the scars of partition between Indian and Pakistan remain fresh.
 Punjab has been the most vulnerable.

-Ironically, the land on which the Punjabi saint, Guru Nanak, spent most of his life preaching about brotherhood and regional integrity, was torn apart during the partition.
+Ironically the Punjabi saint, Guru Nanak, who spent most of his life preaching about brotherhood and bringing regional integrity, witnessed his own land being torn apart during the partition.

 Around 5000 Kartarpur pilgrims from India and thousands of Ajmer Sharif devotees from Pakistan are waiting in anticipation, hoping for a chance to pay obeisance at their respective holy places located across the border.